pratheeshrussell/flutter-commands-vscode-ext/README.md

 ## Features

-Flutter APK Build:In Parts - will buld the files in differnt parts
+Flutter APK Build:In Parts - will build different files for different ABI(Application Binary Interface) Flutter APK Build:Fat - will build a single fat apk file in release mode Flutter Repair Import Errors - Deletes the package file and runs pub get command

 ## Requirements

-YOu must have Flutter and Dart installed previously
+You must have Flutter and Dart installed previously

 ## Known Issues